Zerokool786/COMP3000/README.md

 # COMP3000
  Final Year Project
- Hardcore Parkour is an FPS shooter where players can experience action-packed gameplay with multiple rounds/levels set inside a low-poly environment.
-It stands out in shooting mechanics to kill enemies in different shapes or forms.
-The enemy logic has field vision in which detection of a player results in them being fired upon and shoot to kill.
-The objective can be many things such as Capture the Flag, Search and destroy, Last Man Standing, Diffuse the bomb.
+ Hardcore Parkour is a parkour running game where players can experience action-packed gameplay set inside a futuristic abstract white city environment.
+It stands out in parkour mechanics to traverse objects in different shapes or forms.
+The player can jump on walls, climb on platforms, running on a wall, vault objects.
+The player also has the ability to climb huge buidlings and can run faster on slopes and also jump from slopes.
+It utlises a fully rigged animated character for standing still, crouching, move while crouching, running left, running right, walking forward, walking right, walking left, jumping, running forward, walking backward